 Attractions & Activities in Kalinzu Forest | Queen Elizabeth National Park

-There are quite a number of Attractions & Activities in Kalinzu Forest which is located in Queen Elizabeth National Park and these will keep the travelers busy.
-Kalinzu forest is one of the beautiful natural forest situated in Uganda proudly known for harboring the habituated chimpanzees available for trekking.
-Kalinzu forest is located in the western park of Uganda in Bushenyi district near the magnificent Queen Elizabeth national park
+There are quite a number of attractions & activities in Kalinzu Forest, which is located in Queen Elizabeth National Park and these will keep the travelers busy.
+Kalinzu Forest is one of the beautiful natural forests situated in Uganda, proudly known for harboring the habituated chimpanzees available for trekking.
+Kalinzu forest is located in the western part of Uganda in Bushenyi district near the magnificent Queen Elizabeth National Park.

 Attractions in Kalinzu Forest

-Several wildlife call Kalinzu forest their home including primate species such as chimpanzees, and monkey species, several mammals such as Forest elephant, duikers, wild pigs, buffalos, over 370 bird species, over 260 species of butterflies, over 400 different tree species, moth, reptiles and many more all making the forest very beautiful to explore for an adventurous experience
+Several wildlife call Kalinzu forest their home including primate species such as chimpanzees and monkeys; several mammals such as forest elephants, duikers, wild pigs, buffalos, over 370 bird species; over 260 species of butterflies; over 400 different tree species; moths; reptiles; and many more, all making the forest very beautiful to explore for an adventurous experience.

 Attractions in Kalinzu Forest

-The strategic location of Kalinzu forest in close vicinity to Queen Elizabeth National Park attracts several visitors from different corners of the world to explore the beauty of this natural forest.
-The major activity carried out in Kalinzu forest is the chimpanzee trekking and then other activities follow the queue.
+The strategic location of Kalinzu Forest in close vicinity to Queen Elizabeth National Park attracts several visitors from different corners of the world to explore the beauty of this natural forest.
+The major activity carried out in Kalinzu Forest is chimpanzee trekking and then other activities follow suit.
 Let’s discuss some of the major activities carried out within this beautiful forest;

 Chimpanzee trekking in kalinzu forest